The Hitch

 I'm Alan Pentz—an operator and investor.
 I built a $35M government contracting business.
 I invest across multiple sectors.
 I spend my days at the intersection of geopolitics, technology, and capital.

-I talk to Claude 8–10 hours a day.
+I work with AI 8–10 hours a day.
 Not experimenting—working.
-The Hitch is me using AI to amplify my own thinking, not replace it.
+The Hitch is what happens when you give one person with strong opinions the analytical firepower of a research team.
 The AI runs the frameworks.
 I make the calls.
 The Scorecard keeps me honest.

 Stay Informed